BottyGPT / DocsGPT deployment story

 1. Overview and goals

-Out of scope for this plan: Custom LLM fine-tuning, multi-language, or advanced moderation (can be added later).
+Not covered in this deployment story: Custom LLM fine-tuning, multi-language, or advanced moderation (can be added later).

 Self-hosted vs DocsGPT Cloud

-This plan focuses on self-hosted deployment to own the full stack and demonstrate DevOps control over servers, backend, vector DB, and containerization.
+We focused on self-hosted deployment to own the full stack and showcase DevOps control over servers, the backend, the vector DB, and containerization.
+Hosting: We used Canadian servers (see §3.1 Server hosting) so the assistant backend and data run in Canada.

-- Docker & Docker Compose — For self-hosted backend (Docker install).
-Moderate Docker/Compose knowledge is expected (§3.4 Docker).
+- Docker & Docker Compose — For the self-hosted backend.
+Moderate Docker/Compose familiarity helped (§3.4 Docker).

 - LLM access — Either: